everett1992/prog-langs/dustsweeper/README.md

 ## Complilation

-Compile Main.hs with the included makefile by running
+Compile Dustsweeper.hs with the included makefile by running

 ```
 $ make